google/trillian-examples/serverless/deploy/github/distributor/combine_witness_signatures/README.md

 `combine_witness_signatures` is a GitHub Action for combining signatures on checkpoints cosigned by known witnesses.

-This action would be used by a serverless log which was participating in an ecosystem with non-addressable witnesses.
+This action would be used by a serverless witness distributor.

 ## Overview